pearcej/cpp4python/_sources/Java4Python/firstcppprogram.rst

 user to type in a number at the command line, so we call the constructor and pass the number to the ``cin``.
 The command `cin` is similar to ``cout`` except of course it is used for input.
-We will talk about the reasons why this is so later when we talk in depth about C++ streams.
+We will talk about the reasons why this is the case later when we talk in more depth about C++ streams and file handling.